robrich/kubernetes-hands-on-workshop/A-Docker/02-Hello-Docker/start/README.md

 You'll need [Node.js](https://nodejs.org/en/download) installed to do this step.
 If you don't have Node.js installed, you can skip this part.

-1. From a terminal in the folder with the `Dockerfile` and `server.js` file, run this command from a command prompt:
+1. From a terminal in the folder with the `Dockerfile` and `index.mjs` file, run this command from a command prompt:

    ```
    npm init -y